 4. Readability is key.
 Design and format your resume to ensure information appears organized and tidy.
 Make it easy for someone to get the information they need.
 Use clear headings and a modern font such as Calibri, Cambria, Verdana, or Garamond.

 You control the career story that you share.

+6. Make sure you have also considered these critical aspects of a job search.
 Beyond your resume, you need the other pieces necessary to stand out in a crowded labour market.
-Before sending out your resume, make sure that you have considered these other critical aspects.
+Before sending out your resume, make sure that you have:

 · Does your cover letter highlight your personality and provide the right context?

 · Do you have a professional web presence on LinkedIn?
 A potential employer will certainly look you up.

 · If you land the interview, can you confidently speak to your skills and experience in relation to the job?

 · Do you have a consistent personal brand across your job search marketing documentation and online presence?